sagar161286/multimodal_gdTcells/README.md

 A single-cell multiomics landscape of gammadelta T cells across multiple organs of mice reveals heterogeneity and hallmarks of tissue residency.

 This repository contains the Seurat R object files and the scripts used to generate the figures in the above mentioned manuscript under revision.
-Please contact me here. sagar@uniklinik-freiburg.de for more details.
+Please contact me at sagar@uniklinik-freiburg.de for more details.

 Please download Seurat R object for gene expression analysis used in Figures 1, 2 and 4 here: https://drive.google.com/file/d/16SeXuyOkRm3y33TqxwIcWewmBY_Nbpfw/view?usp=share_link